 Craft your own party hats from scrapbook paper and embellishments.
 This can also be a fun do-head project for the kids and visiting grandchildren.
 Or, make something a little more sophisticated for your adult guests in advance of the party.

-This year, I’m thinking of wearing the Queen of Heart fascinator I made for Alice in Wonderland, Unbirthday Party Reveal.
-It has lots of gold embellishments that will compliment a gold pantsuit.
+This year, I’m thinking of wearing the Queen of Heart fascinator I made for my Alice in Wonderland, Unbirthday Party.
+It has lots of glittery embellishments to compliment a gold pantsuit.

 Perfect Favor for the Occasion

 Along with a noise maker and chocolates, you might want to tuck an individual-size champagne bottle inside the bag.